mumble-voip/mumble/README.md

 ## Contributing

 We always welcome contributions to the project.
 If you have code that you would like to contribute, please go ahead and create a PR.
 While doing so, please try to make sure that you follow our [commit guidelines](COMMIT_GUIDELINES.md).

+If you are new to the Mumble project, you may want to check out the general [introduction to the Mumble source code](docs/dev/TheMumbleSourceCode.md).

 ### Translating